leorychly/Robust-Robotic-Manipulation/README.md

 ---

-### Run the experiments:
+### How to start

 Requirements:
 * Python 3.6+
 * PyTorch 1.0+
 * [PyBullet Gymperium](https://github.com/benelot/pybullet-gym), an open-source implementation of the OpenAI Gym MuJoCo

-Installation:
+#### Installation:
-* Create a virtual python environment and install  all requirements with `bash install.sh`.
+Create a virtual python environment and install  all requirements with `bash install.sh`.
 This will also clone and install PyBullet in ./environments/pybulletgym.
 (The requirements can alternatively be installed separately with `pip3 install -r requirements.txt`)

+### Run experiments

+There are three ways to run the agents:
+* __Train__ the agent on an environment.
+* __Evaluate__ the agent on the (same) environment.
+* __Test__ the agent's generalization capabilities on the (same) environment with different observers and executers.

 Experiments for a particular environment can be run using the following command and a config file (`./experiments/configs/exp01.json`) where the experiment paramters are defined.

 ```
 bash run_experiment_train.sh

--t    --train         If set to True, the agent is also trained before evaluation.
-(E.g. True)
+-m    --mode          Set 'train', 'eval' or 'test' for training, evaluation, or testing generalization respectively
--l    --logging       Select logging level. "info" for  basic output; "debug" for debugging purposes.
-(Eg. 'info')
+-l    --logging       Select logging level. "info" for  basic output; "debug" for debugging purposes. (default 'info')
 -c    --config        Experiment config file.
-(E.g '/Robust-Robotic-Manipulation/experiments/configs/exp01.json')
+(E.g '/Robust-Robotic-Manipulation/experiments/configs/train_config.json')
--d    --directory     The experiment output directory.
+-d    --directory     The model and experiment output directory.
 (E.g.: './experiment_results')
 ```

 ---